MaximeS-0/ProjectEuler/README.md

 # ProjectEuler
-Repository of different Project Euler's problems.
+This repository is a collection of solutions to different Project Euler's problems.
+Those problems are of mathematical interest, and of varying difficulties.

+For more information about Project Euler, visit their website at https://projecteuler.net/